2 Days in Ho Chi Minh City

 Starbucks

-Although it is somewhat hypocritical.
-One moment we curse the modern amenities and the next we key Starbucks into Google Maps as we crave something reminding us of home.
-Our goal was to top up on instant coffee sachets as I am not a fan of Vietnamese coffee.
+Although it is somewhat hypocritical, one moment we curse modern amenities and the next, we type 'Starbucks' into Google Maps as we crave something that reminds us of home.
+Our goal was to top up on instant coffee sachets, as I’m not a fan of Vietnamese coffee.

 An elderly woman is collecting empties from a garbage bin in Ho Chi Minh City